Pselnophorus hodgesi

 Pselnophorus hodgesi is a moth of the family Pterophoridae.
 It is found in the United States, where it has been recorded from southern Arizona and southern Texas.

 The wingspan is about 7 mm for males and about 7.5 mm for females.
-The ground color of the forewings is light drab to fuscous, with scattered light buff scales.
-The hindwings are uniform light drab.
 Adults are on wing from the end of June to mid-October, probably in multiple generations per year.

-Etymology

-The species is named for Ronald W. Hodges, who collected long series of this species.